PabloLION/symmetric-secret-share/README.md

 # symmetric-secrete-share

-CLI to share secret files via github with symmetric encryption ed25519.
+Python CLI to share secret files via github with symmetric encryption ed25519.

-- **IMPORTANT: The secret files at should be git-ignored to avoid oblivious leakage.**
+- **IMPORTANT: The secret files should be git-ignored to avoid oblivious leakage.**
 - Temporarily supports only text files (only tested with `.env`).
-- Best used to store secrets and configurations.
+- Best used to store/share secrets and configurations.
 - Key should be a 32-byte long string.
-- (FAQ) If you share with GitHub, please notice that there's a 5 minutes cool-down on refreshing.
-[Details](https://stackoverflow.com/questions/46551413/github-not-update-raw-after-commit)
+- (FAQ) If you share with GitHub (like the example), please notice that there's a 5 minutes cool-down on refreshing.
+[Detail](https://stackoverflow.com/questions/46551413/github-not-update-raw-after-commit)

 ## Use

-1. Install CLI `pip3 install symmetric-secrete-share`.
+1. Install CLI: `pip3 install symmetric-secrete-share`.
 2. Check the [Tutorial Chapter](#Tutorial) and `sss --help`.
-3. Recommended: set up a global key chain with `sss key`, or you would have to input key every time.
+3. Recommended: set up a global key chain with `sss key`, or you would have to input a key every time.
-4. Get a config like `$REPO_ROOT/test/injection/sss.json`.
-The json-schema inside will help you write it.
+4. Get a config like `$REPO_ROOT/tests/injection/sss.json`.
+The JSON-schema in `$schema` of this file will help you write the config file.

 ### inject

-1. Get a config file like `$REPO_ROOT/test/injection/sss.json`.
-The json-schema inside will help you write it.
+1. Get a config file like `$REPO_ROOT/tests/injection/sss.json`.
-2. run CLI
+2. Run CLI

    ```bash
    sss inject [-k TEXT] CONFIG_PATH